ether/etherpad-lite/doc/api/hooks_client-side.md

 Things in context: None

 The return value of this hook will add elements into the "lineMarkerAttribute" category, making the aceDomLineProcessLineAttributes hook (documented below) call for those elements.
+This hook is usually used with aceRegisterLineAttributes hook (documented below).

+## aceRegisterLineAttributes
+Called from: src/static/js/AttributeManager.js

+Things in context: None

+Similar to `aceRegisterBlockElements`, but here instead of HTML tags the return value of this hook should be an array of attribute names used by the plugin when calling `AttributeManager.setAttributeOnLine` and `AttributeManager.removeAttributeOnLine`.

 ## aceInitialized
 Called from: src/static/js/ace2_inner.js